bmizerany/swirl/README.md

       }
     }

-and it's varations are now `compact`ed to:
+and it's variations are now `compact`ed to:

   {
     "reservationSet" => {